impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 ## Responses
+	- We thank the reviewer for their detailed feedback.
+Since the points raised in the weaknesses and the questions have a significant overlap, we will be answering them jointly.
+We use numbered W(eakness) and Q(questions) to refer to the comments.
+We kindly invite the reviewer to consult the **updated manuscript** while considering out responses where *additions are marked in blue*, and *fixes are marked in red*.
+	- We thank the reviewer for their insightful commentary and hope to have answered their questions.
+If so, we would appreciate it if they increased their score.
+We welcome any follow-up questions.
+	-
 	- ## Reviewer VkF8
 		- We thank the reviewer for their detailed feedback.
 Since the points raised in the weaknesses and the questions have a significant overlap, we will be answering them jointly.
 We use numbered W(eakness) and Q(questions) to refer to the comments.
 We kindly invite the reviewer to consult the **updated manuscript** while considering out responses where additions are marked in blue, and fixes are marked in red.
 		- > W1/Q1: The files at the anonymous link do not open.